epreston/chitchat/README.md

 OPENAI_API_KEY=YOURKEY
 ```

-Validate the API key and configuration using the server CLI:
+Validate the API key and configuration using the CLI:

 ```bash
 # move to cli directory